The impact of past trauma or abuse

 What to do about these memories and feelings

-Having these feelings resurface can often take us by surprise.
-Trying to simply ignore or push these thoughts and feelings away isn’t always an effective way of dealing with them, as they are likely to remain there and can come back at any time.
+Having memories of events such as these can mean feelings resurface and they can often take us by surprise.
+Trying to simply ignore or push these thoughts and feelings away isn’t always an effective way of dealing with them, as they are likely to remain and can come back at any time.
 Often, this can occur when we least expect it or are feeling particularly tired or vulnerable.

 Acknowledging that you are having these thoughts or feelings is also an important step.
 Trying to push these to the back of your mind or avoid them, may only lead to them returning.